btcpayserver/btcpayserver-doc/docs/ConnectWallet.md

 ## Use an existing wallet

 :::tip
-When using an existing wallet with BTCPay Server, you're providing an extended public key (xpub) which is a watch-only wallet token.
+When using an existing wallet with BTCPay Server, you're providing an extended public key (xpub) from an externally generated wallet.
+Extended public key is a watch-only wallet token.
 The public key allows BTCPay Server to generate a new address each time a new invoice is created.

 You can receive payments to your wallet, without BTCPay Server knowing your private key.
 If a malicious attacker hacked your server and obtained the xpub, they could observe your addresses and balance, but cannot access the funds.
 :::